 But all freelancers and small business owners working from home need a desk.

 Having a desk in your home office will make you feel more professional, keep you organised and you’ll be more comfortable.
-As an added bonus, you get to go desk-shopping and all shopping is good.
+You can pretty much fit a desk and home office into the smallest of rooms.
+As an added bonus, you get to go desk shopping and all shopping is good.

 To make things easier for you, here are a few considerations to help you choose a desk for your home office.